Ann McCauley and Bob Frankel’s son David was a vibrant and loving person who received treatment at McLean over the course of a few years.

 When David was at McLean, he and his parents appreciated the care they received from the staff, but they especially valued the attentiveness and devotion of frontline staff—employees who interact directly with patients by developing therapeutic relationships and assisting with daily activities.
 Frontline staff often serve as the first point of contact for patients and are there for them in many ways throughout their treatment stays.

 According to Ann, the support staff they met were often young people, like David, but unlike David’s network outside McLean, they understood what he was going through.
 “He could talk openly, and they would be very respectful, supportive, and kind,” said Ann.
 “They were those things to us too.”

 David passed away in 2018 at the age of 28.
 To honor his memory, Ann and Bob established the David Frankel Endowed Memorial Fund.
-This fund supports the David Frankel Award for Compassionate Care, which recognizes a frontline staff member within McLean’s Center of Excellence in Psychotic Disorders.
+This fund supports the David Frankel Award for Compassionate Care, which recognizes a frontline staff member within McLean’s Division of Psychotic Disorders.
 Nominees for the award are accepted for their dedication to the six core values commonly known as the six Cs: care, compassion, courage, communication, commitment, and competence.

 “One of the qualities that we saw at the program was that these staff members recognized the dignity of the patients,” shared Bob.
 “I imagine one can have a job like that—maybe not at McLean but at other facilities—and just punch in and out, and make sure everybody’s safe.
 But I think it was different for us, and also for David, who knew he was viewed as a worthy individual.”